 How Buoy Works for Water Utilities

-Buoy fits into a district's existing infrastructure, regardless of when it was last upgraded.
+Buoy is a self-contained solution that resides entirely on the customer side, integrating seamlessly into their smartphone technology to pull plumbing and water use into the 21st century.
+The Buoy fits into a district's existing infrastructure, regardless of when it was last upgraded.
 For utilities using standard or AMR metering, Buoy provides a deeper level of data and engagement for both utility managers and customers.
 For districts that have AMI metering and/or SAAS products (such as WaterSmart or AquaHawk), Buoy provides the “last mile” of data collection and insight: disaggregated household usage data and shut-off capability.

 Rebate & Pilot Programs

 Buoy is selecting water agency partners for rebate and pilot programs.
 Set up a meeting to determine whether your agency is a good fit.